aajonusnet/aajonusnet/md/QNA/Q&A Of October 29, 2006.md

 Q: No.

-Q: And the name of the place is Rawsome?
+Q: And the name of the place is Rawesome?

-A: R-A-W-S-O-M-E. Rawsome.
+A: R-A-W-S-O-M-E. Rawesome.
 It's not listed.
 It's open on Wednesdays from noon until 8 o'clock.
 And on Saturdays.

 Q: Are you there parking?